 In business, confusion usually leads to a loss of sales.
 For a Government in a Coronavirus crisis, it can lead to a loss of lives.
 For both, clear and meaningful messaging is essential.

 “Stay at home” was crystal-clear.
 It was a surprisingly effective instruction.
 “Stay alert” is ambiguous and has been widely greeted with derision.
-Do we need to stay alert to confusing Government communication?
+Do we need to stay alert because Government communications are confusing?
 Of course, moving from a binary to a non-binary situation - lockdown to lockdown-easing - is challenging and sloganising the transition is fraught with danger.
 Slogans are good in binary situations and the Government’s advisers have previous form in simplifying complex messages into a simple strapline, like “Take back control” and “Get Brexit done”.
-But they have now fallen into the trap of trying to serialise a successful concept, using some of the same characters.
+But they have now fallen into the trap of trying to serialise the original concept; using some of the same characters.

 LOOKING THROUGH A BRAND LENS